akashacms/akashacms-breadcrumbs/README.md

 The package `akashacms-breadcrumbs` is old and deprecated, and is replaced by this package.

-Then add this to the `config.js` for your site:
+Then add this to the `config.mjs` for your site:

 ```js
 import { BreadcrumbsPlugin } from '@akashacms/plugins-breadcrumbs';